Nealm03/react-native-multiple-select/README.md

 ## Important notice
-I've been super busy with work and other projects lately that I really don't have enough time to dedicate to this project.
-If you would like to maintain this project, you can drop me an [email](mailto:toystars2008@gmail.com).
-Thanks.
+All credit goes to the original author of this package.
+This fork was created to support expo vector icons.
+If you'd like to reach out to original author you can find him here: [email](mailto:toystars2008@gmail.com).
+I am not working on this project actively, it was an effort to solve a very small problem in a minimalistic fashion.
+Perhaps this project will later on veer a bit more from the original

 ## Installation